learning-zone/python-basics/README.md

 ## Q. What are generators in Python?

 The way of implementing iterators are known as generators.
 It is a normal function except that it yields expression in the function.
 Python generator produces a sequence of values to iterate on.
 This way, it is kind of an iterable.
-We define a function that ‘yields’ values one by one, and then use a for loop to iterate on it.
+We define a function that 'yields' values one by one, and then use a for loop to iterate on it.
 ```
     def squares(n):
         i=1